philipmorrisintl/RPackUtils/README.md

   -h, --help  show this help message and exit
 ```

-Providing no argument will list all available realeases.
+Providing no argument will list all available releases.

 ```bash
 $ rpackbioc